MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Find-PSResource.md

 ### -Tag

-Filters search results for resources that include one or more of the specified tags.
+Filters search results for resources that include the specified tags.
+If multiple tags are specified, the cmdlet only returns resources that include all the tags provided.

 ```yaml
 Type: System.String[]